-Bowling in a bar is the ultimate couples date night activity.
+Bowling in a bar is the ultimate date night activity.
 Challenge each other to a friendly round of bowling in an adults-only atmosphere (after 7 p.m.) and choose your eats from the full National menu.
 Lanes accommodate up to eight people, so this is a great spot for double or group dates.
-Extend the evening by playing ping pong or pinball and end the night upstairs with beers at National on 10th or cocktails at the Bourbon Room.
+Extend the evening by playing ping pong or pinball and end the night upstairs with beers at National on 10th.

 341 10 Ave.
 S.W., ntnl.ca

-Nothing quite pairs better than arcade games and beer.
+Few things pair better than arcade games and beer.
 Add your partner to the mix and you have an evening to remember.
 With more than 100 arcade games to choose from, there’s plenty to do in this 50,000-square-foot entertainment centre located at Deerfoot City.
-Challenge each other to competition on the climbing wall or work together to win at Trivia night.
+Challenge each other to a competition on the climbing wall or work together to win at trivia night.
 Afterwards, wind down together over a wood-fired pizza at The Rec Room’s restaurant, Three10.

 1180, 901 64 Ave.
 N.E., 587-6077, therecroom.com

 Ajito is a trendy, speakeasy-style bar tucked inside Sho Sushi, and finding it is half the fun.
 What appears to be a vintage Coca-Cola vending machine is actually the hidden entrance.
 Once you’ve stepped inside, you can tuck into authentic Japanese food and drinks together.
 You might even feel like you’ve left Calgary altogether.